ZoomPhant/zoomphant.github.io/docs/manual/20_network/http/index.md

 * proxy.host / proxy.port: the proxy server to use if you need to access the url after a proxy
 * proxy.user / proxy.pass: the proxy user name and password if required
 * proxy.type: type of proxy to use, by default it's a HTTP proxy.
+* method: optional. set the http method.
+GET or POST. default is GET.
+* body: optional. set the http post body. default is empty if method is POST.
 * metrics: for advanced user only.
 A JSON array which can be used to extract metrics from the http body or http header. each object has below format:
   * name : the name of the metric.
 The final metric name will be added a prefix: "metric."